 When to Share A Concern:

-Students, Faculty, Parents, and others are strongly encouraged to share with us when they are concerned about a student’s well being (no matter how small or insignificant they may seem).
+Students, Faculty, Parents, and others are strongly encouraged to share with us when they have significant concerns about a student’s well-being.
+Concerns can be social, physical, academic or otherwise.
+Below are just a few examples of each:

 Common Examples of Concerning Behaviors: